zerodogg/scriptbucket/README.markdown

     getdagsrevyen       A script to fetch the latest dagsrevyen (Norwegian NRK TV news) video podcast and play it.

-    gl                  A script to query google from the command-line.
-Only useful to query the google utilities (such as exchange rates), ie. ./gl "1 USD in NOK".

     grandomwallpaper    Randomly sets a wallpaper for users using nautilus/GNOME.